-I was first licensed as KA2AEW in 1978 as a Novice operator using CW and a converted 11 meter beam.
-Since that time I have upgraded to General, Advanced and eventually to Amateur Extra (20 WPM CW).
-I changed callsigns to KG2GT after earning the Advanced license.
-I finally tested for Amateur Extra and settled on the callsign KG2S.
+I was first licensed as KA2AEW in 1978 as a Novice class operator.
+My rig consisted of a Kenwood TS-520S, a converted 11 meter beam, and a TenTec paddle keyer.
+Since that time I have upgraded my license to General, Advanced, and eventually to Amateur Extra (20 WPM CW).
+I changed callsigns to KG2GT after earning the Advanced license and finally settled on my current callsign KG2S after passing my Extra class license.

 73 de KG2S!

 You must be logged in to file a report on this page